John Jervis (judge): The Jervis Acts

 The Acts won considerable praise as soon as they came into force though they did later attract criticism for their verbose style.
 In retrospect, Getzler expresses the opinion that the system of local justices would have fallen into further disrepute and ultimate decline and desuetude without these reforms.
 These Acts largely defined the modern system of summary and indictable offences within the magistrates' courts.

 The Indictable Offences Act 1848 is important in that it is the first codification of the police caution in England and Wales, in the words:

 The first two Acts defined the duties of Justices acting other than at quarter sessions (i.e. "out of sessions").
 Jervis achieved consistency of practice by appending extensive forms and precedents to the Acts so as to provide a straightforward means by which Justices could comply though allowing them, at least the perception of, freedom to adapt to local circumstances.
-The prudent Justice follows precedent and this was a character trait a future Attorney-General, Alexander Cockburn, would use in the Common Law Procedure Act 1852 and the Common Law Procedure Act 1854.
+The prudent Justice follows precedent and this was a character trait a future Attorney General, Alexander Cockburn, would use in the Common Law Procedure Act 1852 and the Common Law Procedure Act 1854.

 A fourth Act, the Petty Sessions Act 1849, proscribed the holding of petty sessions in "unsuitable" premises such as public houses, though it was delayed because the Bill's provisions as to salaries for magistrates' clerks and statutory scales for court fees proved unacceptable.

 Judicial career (1850–1856)

 Jervis was appointed Chief Justice of the Common Pleas and appointed a Privy Councillor.
 In 1854, he heard the case of Talbot v.
 Laroche, a legal action pivotal to the history of photography.
 His greatest judicial achievement, however, was the creation of the "indoor management rule" or rule in Turquand's case, giving protection to third parties who deal with a company in good faith without knowledge that the company has not followed its own internal procedures.

+In 1854, Jervis was appointed to the Royal Commission for Consolidating the Statute Law, a royal commission to consolidate existing statutes and enactments of English law.

 Jervis died suddenly, possibly of lung cancer, on 1 November 1856 in London and was buried at Shipbourne.